PWalega/logic-gnn-2026/index.md

 ## Registration

-For attendance the event please fill the [form](https://forms.gle/ujEh9JmK27GbQVRJ6).
+To attend the event please fill the [form](https://forms.gle/ujEh9JmK27GbQVRJ6).

 (Speakers and other invited researchers who have already filled out the separate form do not need to complete the above form.)